Children and the court system

 There are two types of childcare proceedings:

-• Public law– relates to court proceedings where the local authority has made an application to court because of concerns about the care that a child is receiving.
+• Public law – relates to court proceedings where the local authority has made an application to court because of concerns about the care that a child is receiving.
 The local authority requests to share responsibility for the child and have a legal right to have a say in that child’s upbringing (e.g., regarding where they live, who they have contact with, etc.) In these cases, there should be an allocated social worker and it is likely that there will be ongoing involvement from the local authority once the court order is made.

 • Private law – relates to court proceedings where a person has gone to court to resolve an issue within their private lives and the court has made an order relating to a child.(e.g., two parents cannot agree on what should happen in terms of care for a child or where a child should live).
-It may also include matters such as preventing children leaving the UK if there are concerns about female genital mutilation or forced marriage.
+It may also include matters such as preventing children from leaving the UK if there are concerns about female genital mutilation or forced marriage.
 Court proceedings because of private law applications do not necessarily involve either the local authority or the Children and Family Court Advisory Service (CAFCASS), however the court may ask for them to be involved.
 Equally, there may be no ongoing involvement from the local authority.

 What might the impact be?